 On the other hand, if you commit a hit and run or cause an accident due to DUI, the accident could stay on your insurance record for up to 10 years or longer.
 It will also lead to a significant increase in the cost of insurance.

-To check how many points are on your license, you can go to your state DMV’s website, mail a request for a copy of your driving record, or visit your local DMV in person.
-Checking for license points is free in some states, while other states might charge a fee of $2 to $25 to check how many points are on your license.… read full answer
+To check how many points are on your license, you’ll need to request a copy of your driving record using your state DMV’s online portal, by mailing a request, or by visiting your local DMV in person.
+Some states allow you to check how many points are on your license for free, but other states charge a fee of $2 to $25.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.